Mawlid Celebrations: Historical and Contemporary | SoundVision.com

 Mawlid Celebrations: Historical and Contemporary

-The precise date of the Prophet Muhammad’s (PBUH) birthday is debated, though the 12th of Rabi'’ al-Awwal is the widely accepted date.
-There are other candidates for the possible birthdate, such as the 2nd, 8th, and 10th, which all come from historical sources.
-The concrete evidence for the birthday of the Prophet (PBUH) lies in a hadith narrated by Ibn Qatadah, in which he says: The Messenger of Allah (PBUH) was asked about fasting on Mondays.
-He said, "That is the day on which I was born and the day on which I received Revelation."
-(Riyad as-Salihin 1255) The earliest biographer of the Prophet (PBUH), Ibn Ishaq, says that the precise birthday of the Prophet was Monday, 12th of Rabi' al-Awwal in the Year of the Elephant (for context, the Year of the Elephant is the year that Abraha, the ruler of Yemen, attempted to destroy the Kaa’ba with an army of Elephants.
+Muhammad ibn Ishaq, The earliest biographer of the Prophet, may Allah send peace and blessings upon him, says that his precise birthday was Monday, 12th of Rabi al-Awwal in the Year of the Elephant (for context, the Year of the Elephant is the year that Abraha, the ruler of Yemen, attempted to destroy the Kaa’ba with an army of Elephants.
 This story is mentioned in Surah 105).
-Other notable historians, such as Ibn Sa’d and Ibn Kathir, explain the other candidates for the exact date.
-Ibn Sa’d, in his Ṭabaqāt, mentions the 8th and 10th of Rabi' al-Awwal as candidates and mentions the Year of the Elephant as the year.
-Ibn Kathir acknowledges Ibn Ishaq’s claim, saying that it is the widely accepted date, but mentions that Ibn Ishaq does not have a source for it in his work.
-Ibn Kathir also mentions other claims by other scholars, including the 2nd, 8th, 10th, 12th, 17th, and 22nd of Rabi' al-Awwal.
-Conclusively, the precise date of the birthday of the Prophet (PBUH) is disputed by historical sources, but the 12th of Rabi' al-Awwal is most commonly accepted as the precise date, as Ibn Ishaq is the earliest source for the topic.
-Allah (SWT) knows best.
+Other notable historians explain the other candidates for the exact date.
+Muhammad ibn Saad, in his Tabaqat, mentions the 8th and 10th of Rabi al-Awwal as candidates and mentions the Year of the Elephant as the year.
+Imaduddin Ismail ibn Kathir acknowledges this claim as the widely accepted date, but mentions that Ibn Ishaq does not have a source for it in his work.
+Ibn Kathir also mentions other claims by other scholars, including the 2nd, 8th, 10th, 12th, 17th, and 22nd of Rabi al-Awwal.
+Conclusively, the precise date of the birthday of the Prophet, may Allah send peace and blessings upon him, is disputed by historical sources, but the 12th of Rabi al-Awwal is most commonly accepted as the precise date, as Ibn Ishaq is the earliest source for the topic.
+Allah knows best.

-The Prophet Muhammad (PBUH) did not tell his companions to celebrate his birthday.
-The Mawlid Al-Nabi was founded a few hundred years after his death by the Fatimid Dynasty, who were rivals to the Abbasid Dynasty and ruled Egypt from 969 to 1171 CE.
-Al-Maqrīzi, a medieval historian from Egypt, quotes Jamāl al-Dīn Ibn al-Ma’mūn, who’s father was the Grand Vizier for the Fatimid Caliph Al-Amir in his book: Mawā’īẓ al-i’tibār fī khiṭaṭ Miṣr wa-l-amṣār, and reveals that the annual celebration of the Mawlid Al-Nabi was initiated in the 12th century, specifically in 517 AH (1123-1124).
-The Fatimid Dynasty claimed to be direct descendants from the Prophet, but followed Islam in a way that was considered to be outside of the religion by both Sunni and Shia Muslims (although they were Ismaili Shi’as).
-The Fatimids also established countless other annual holidays, such as the birthdays of Ali, Al-Hasan, and Al-Husayn, to name a few.
-They also supported pagan holidays as well.
+The Fatimid Dynasty claimed to be direct descendants from the Prophet, may Allah send peace and blessings upon him, but followed Islam in a way that was considered to be outside of the religion by both Sunni and Shia Muslims (although they were Ismaili Shias).
+The Fatimids also established countless other annual holidays, such as the birthdays of Ali ibn Abi Talib and his sons Hasan and Husain, to name a few.
 On these holidays, the Fatimids would distribute gifts to the people.
-The establishment of the Mawlid Al-Nabi, along with the other holidays, and the tradition to give gifts to the people was an attempt by the Fatimid Dynasty to gain approval as the rivals to the Abbasids.
+The establishment of the Mawlid al-Nabi, along with the other holidays, and the tradition to give gifts to the people was an attempt by the Fatimid Dynasty to gain approval as the rivals to the Abbasids.
 However, these birthday celebrations were forgotten after the Fatimid Dynasty lost power.
-The Mawlid Al-Nabi survived, though, and the annual celebrations continued.
+The Mawlid al-Nabi survived, though, and the annual celebrations continued.

 Author bio: Uthman Guadalupe is a Latino Muslim college student with a passion for history and art.
 He is an assistant Brazilian Jiu Jitsu coach and freelance illustrator.
 He is fluent in Spanish and lives with his family in Maryland where he also enjoys playing video games and binging shows.